A white man wearing a blue dress shirt looks at his laptop with a serious expression.

 How long do hard credit inquiries stay on your credit report?

-Hard inquiries stay on your credit report for two years, but your FICO® Scores will only be impacted by hard inquiries posted in the last 12 months, according to Experian.
-You can request a free credit report from each of the three credit bureaus once a year.
-If you see a hard inquiry you didn’t authorize on your credit report, you can dispute it with the credit bureau, and they’ll investigate and possibly remove it.
+If you see a hard inquiry you didn't authorize on your credit report, you can dispute it with the credit bureau, and they’ll investigate (and possibly remove) it.

-Reducing the impact of hard inquires
+Reduce the impact of hard inquiries

 While hard inquiries can affect your credit score, you can take steps to counteract a negative impact.
-For example, if you’re shopping for home or auto loans, try to group multiple applications into a short timeframe so that they count as one hard inquiry in credit score calculations.
+For example, if you’re shopping for home or auto loans, try to group multiple applications into a short time frame so that they count as one hard inquiry in credit score calculations.

 You can also ease the negative effect of a hard inquiry on your credit score by staying on top of your credit score in other ways.
 For example, making on-time payments and lowering your credit utilization ratio can have a positive impact on your credit score.